-Your mortgage banker represents you to the bank or other lending institution.
-The borrower is walked through the entire process, from selecting a loan to closing, by the loan officer.
-Either a salary or commission is given to loan officers by their employers.
+Also called a "loan representative" or "account executive," a loan officer represents the borrower to the lender.
+The borrower is helped through the entire process, from selecting the loan to closing, by the loan officer.
+Either a salary or commission is paid to mortgage brokers by their employers.